Chelsea (band): Formation (1976)

 The original line-up of the band was assembled in late 1976 by John Krivine and Steph Raynor, the owners of Acme Attractions, a fashion boutique shop in King's Road in Chelsea, London, comprising vocalist Gene October, guitarist William Broad (later and better known as Billy Idol), bassist Tony James and drummer John Towe; James and Towe had previously been in London SS.
 Raynor went on to establish the 'Boy' fashion label that became an icon of post punk British youth culture.
+The band made their live debut supporting Throbbing Gristle on 18 October 1976 at the Institute of Contemporary Arts, London.

 After three support gigs playing cover versions of other bands' songs, Idol and James departed in November 1976, taking Towe with them, to form Generation X.

-Early singles and Chelsea (1977-1979)
+Early singles and Chelsea (1977–1979)

-October then recruited Carey Fortune (drums), Martin Stacy (guitar) and Bob Jessie (bass), with the last two soon replaced by Henry Daze (Henry Badowski) and James Stevenson.
+October then recruited Carey Fortune (drums), Martin Stacy (guitar) and Bob Jessie (bass), with the last two soon replaced by James Stevenson and Henry Daze (Henry Badowski).

 Chelsea's first single, "Right to Work", was released in June 1977 by Step-Forward Records.
 Recorded by the October/Fortune/Daze/Stevenson line-up of the band, it was their most popular song, and also appeared on the soundtrack album (issued in 1978 by Polydor) to the 1977 Derek Jarman film Jubilee (which October had appeared in).
+The band were featured in the 1977 documentary film Punk In London with both interviews and a live performance.

 Simon Cade Williams, aka Simon Vitesse, joined the band as bassist in 1977 for a UK tour and the band's second single, "High Rise Living".
 This rapid turnover of band members was characteristic throughout Chelsea's existence, with October the only constant presence.

 On 25 August 1978 the band released another single, "Urban Kids", which was co-written by October and Alternative TV and produced by ex-Who manager Kit Lambert.

 After spending 1977–78 touring in the UK and overseas, they released their first album, Chelsea, in 1979.